Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

-The goal of this section is to study the stability for non-polarized perturbations, i.e., we allow our perturbations to have $q\neq 0$.
-Now we return to consider a smooth solution to the system formed by the \cref{eq:sysR,eq:sysW,eq:sysq}, whose initial data differs only on a compact set from the data of the background, \cref{eq:background,eq:background2,eq:background3,eq:background4}, and such that $m_0(0)<2R_0/3$.
-Note that in the new variables the background solution is given by $z_b = 0$, $v_b = 0$, and $R_b = R_0 \cosh(2x)$.
+The purpose of this section is to study the stability for non-polarized perturbations, i.e., we allow our perturbations to have $q\neq 0$.
+We return to consider a smooth solution to the system formed by the \cref{eq:sysR,eq:sysW,eq:sysq}, whose initial data differs only on a compact set from the data of the background, \cref{eq:background,eq:background2,eq:background3,eq:background4}, and such that $m_0(0)<2R_0/3$.
+The goal is proving \Cref{cor:nonpol_comp_2}.